kneehit/Ad-Demand/scrapper/README.md

 1. Search for the city name on Russian Wikipedia.
 2. Locate the infobox element.
 3. Extract the population string within the infobox.
-4. Append to the dataframe
+4. Append to the dataframe.